 Network Benefits apply when Covered Health Services are provided by a Network Provider or Network Facility.
 Additionally, you are responsible for confirming that your Provider is a Network Provider before you receive services.
-If you have questions or need assistance locating a Network Provider, contact a Blue Cross and Blue Shield Personal Health Assistant at (800) 252-8039.
+If you have questions or need assistance locating a Network Provider, contact a Blue Cross and Blue Shield Personal Health Assistant at (800) 252-8039 or by logging into your Blue Access for Members account at www.healthselectoftexas.com.